NebulaGB/samp-screen-colour-fader/README.md

 [![sampctl](https://img.shields.io/badge/sampctl-samp--screen--colour--fader-2f2f2f.svg?style=for-the-badge)](https://github.com/NebulaGB/samp-screen-colour-fader)

-This library lets you add colour filters to players' screens and fade between them.
-Until today I was using a modified version of Joe Staff's fader include, but since it was using a separate argument for each part of an RGBA colour and the original was outdated in general, I decided to create my own.
-Here's what I came up with.
+This library lets you add color filters to players' screens and fade between them.
+It was originally based on a modified version of Joe Staff's fader include, but as the previous implementation used a separate argument for each part of an RGBA color and had become outdated, I, NebulaGB, decided to create a more modern and efficient solution.

+The original fader was functional, but it was not as flexible or easy to use as I needed.
+As I was working on projects that required smoother, more customizable transitions between colors for player screens, I found myself in need of a more reliable and user-friendly fader library.
+Recognizing the limitations of the old solution, I decided to take over the project and overhaul the code to make it easier for developers to use while providing more robust functionality.

+My goal was to design a fader library that offered seamless transitions between screen colors, allowing for both full-screen color fades and region-specific fades.
+I also aimed for simplicity in its use so that developers could focus on their core features rather than worry about complex color management.

 ## Installation